spring-media/red-sourcepoint-cmp/src/tcf-v2/README.md

 ## API

 > The following examples refer to the esm-bundle.
-> When using the browser-bundle, all methods are properties of the global object named **RedSourcepointTCFV2**
+> When using the browser-bundle, all methods are properties of the global object named **RedCMP**

 ### `getCustomVendorConsents(): Promise<CustomVendorConsentsResult>;`